Area Status: Open

-Mt Defiance is the highest point in the Columbia Gorge at 4,960 feet.
-This challenging 7.2 mile trail begins at Starvation Creek Rest Area (55 miles east of Portland, OR on Interstate 84) and ends at Mt Defiance south trailhead (south of Mt Defiance).
-The hike to the summit of Mt Defiance is 6 miles one way from Starvation Creek Rest Area.
+This trail enters Mark O. Hatfield Wilderness.
+Mt Defiance (4,960') is the highest point in the Columbia Gorge.
+This challenging 7.2 mile trail begins at Starvation Creek Rest Area (55 miles east of Portland, OR on I-84) and ends at Mt Defiance South Trailhead (south of Mt Defiance).
+It is within both the Columbia River Gorge National Scenic Area and Mount Hood National Forest.

 At a Glance

 From Portland, OR take US Hwy I-84 for about 47 miles to Starvation Creek Trailhead.
 See: Starvation Creek State Park.
 To return westbound after your visit, travel east on Interstate 84 for approximately 0.7 miles to Viento State Park Interchange.

 To access to south end of this trail, see Mt Defiance South Trailhead.